cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 While you're there you should also look into their [Leaderboard](https://www.rekt.news/leaderboard/) which lists all analyzed hacks sorted by USD lost.

+## Immunefi

+[Immunefi](https://immunefi.com) is a bug bounty program which helps you harden your Smart Contracts and dApps.
+The way it works is that projects create bounties which are paid out once security researches and hackers successfully exploited the project in question.

+Immunefi's bug bounty program is a good alternative and complement to the traditional Smart Contract security audit.

 ## Blockchain Graveyard

 The [Blockchain Graveyard](https://magoo.github.io/Blockchain-Graveyard/) project consolidates and categorizes various Blockchain and Cryptocurrency exploits found in the wild.